TRELIStoolkit/TRELIStoolkit.github.io/session2.md

 * A panel of leaders willing to candidly share their career progression and advise.
 Ideally, the leaders will have a mix of career paths (academia, industry, etc.)
 * A moderator

+## Pre-Workshop Tasks
+This session has no pre-workshop tasks.

 ## Session Activity (Panel)
 The panel will begin with the moderator posing 3-4 starter questions to all of the panelists to get conversation going:
 * What do you do?
 What is the short story on how you have ended up in this position?
 Why do you like it?